bravepsych/website/content/home/intro.md

 #  css_class: fullscreen
 ---

-🐈 Hey!
-I'm **Hui Ting**, I offer psycho-therapy services and psycho-educational workshops.
+🐈Services: Individual and Couples' therapy, Psycho-educational workshops

-Check out our past events and workshops below :) 🌈
+Check out our past events below :) 🌈

-Check out "Book a session" for more information or [Click here](https://wa.me/6590036004) for a free consultation call.
+Check out "Book a session" for more info or [Click here](https://wa.me/6590036004) for a free consultation call.